ferreira-08/Exercicios-de-Python-3/README.md

-# Primeiros exercicios de Python 3
+# Exercícios de Python 3
  Exercicios do Curso do Gustavo Guanabara